Skip to main content

 J. Adjournment

-The order of business at any meeting may be altered at the discretion of the Chairman or presiding officer.
+The order of business at any meeting may be altered at the discretion of the Chairperson or presiding officer.

 ARTICLE VII – OFFICERS

 The officers of the Advisory Council shall be a Chairperson and a Vice-Chairperson.
 A Secretary and a Treasurer may be elected as the need arises.
-Officers shall be elected by the Advisory Council at the annual reorganizational meeting and shall hold office for two (2) years, or until their successors are elected.
+Officers shall be elected by the Advisory Council at the annual reorganizational meeting and shall hold office for one year, or until their successors are elected.
 Officers shall not be able to serve more than two (2) consecutive terms.
-Such officers shall be Council members in good standing.
+Such officers shall be Advisory Council members in good standing.

 ARTICLE VIII – COMMITTEES

-The Chairman of the Advisory Council shall establish such committees as may be necessary to expedite functions of the Council and shall appoint the chairperson of such committees.
-The following standing committees shall report at each meeting of the council and have the following functions:
+The Chairperson of the Advisory Council shall establish such committees as may be necessary to expedite functions of the Advisory Council and shall appoint the chairperson of such committees.
+The following standing committees shall report at each meeting of the Advisory Council and have the following functions:

 Executive Committee - This committee will consist of the Executive Director of the Office of Aging and Adult Services, the Advisory Council chairperson, the Advisory Council Vice-Chairperson, and the chairperson of each of the three standing committees.
 If any of these positions is determined by the Executive Director to pose a conflict because of the service provision provided by the chairperson's organization, they will be exempt from these meetings.
 The Committee will meet as needed and determined by the Executive Director.